Kavya1789/ACL-Docs/workshop/10_Unbreakable_Delivery_Pipeline/01_Harden_Staging_Pipeline_with_Quality_Gate/README.md

 In this lab you'll add an additional quality gate to your CI pipeline.
 In other words, an end-to-end check will verify the functionality of the sockshop application in the staging environment.

-## Step 1: Import keptn libraries and set emnvironment variables.
+## Step 1: Import keptn libraries and set environment variables

 1. Uncomment the following lines of code in the Jenkinsfile of `k8s-deploy-staging`: